Oklahoma began implementing a three-phased approach to reopening Oklahoma’s economy starting April 24, 2020. This statewide plan is:

 OURS Plan Updates to Essential Industries

-Update April 22, 2020: All essential businesses continue to be covered by the Governor’s Oklahoma Executive Order 2020-13- Third Amendment and are allowed to operate.
+All essential businesses are covered by the Governor’s Oklahoma Executive Order 2020-13- Third Amendment and are allowed to operate.
 See the Essential Industry List for a guide to essential businesses, which includes retail.

 As the Governor’s Office reopens additional industries, businesses should consult the OURS plan guidelines (above) whether they have been operating as essential or are now reopening.